North American Saxophone Alliance

 The North American Saxophone Alliance (NASA) is an organization for saxophone players from around North America.

 History

 Following the lead of their colleagues in France, who created the Association of French Saxophonists in 1971, the North American Saxophone Alliance was established in 1976 under the leadership of Frederick Hemke.
 Since this time, NASA has offered state, regional, and international conferences attracting many important saxophonists to present performances, lectures and master classes, as-well-as found competitions for the next generation of classical and jazz saxophonists.
 NASA is the largest saxophone organization in the western hemisphere dedicated to the establishment of the saxophone as a medium of serious musical expression.

 Members are required to pay dues, which vary depending on age.
 NASA hosts regional conferences for each of its 10 regions (information below).
 It also hosts a biennial international conference.
-The 2014 conference was held at the University of Illinois at Urbana-Champaign on March 20–24, 2014 featuring classical saxophone artists Fred Hemke, Eugene Rousseau, and Don Sinta, as-well-as jazz saxophonists Jeff Coffin, Brad Leali, and Chip McNeil.
-The 2014 NASA Conference co-hosts are Debra Richtmeyer and J. Michael Holmes.